IgniteUI/igniteui-docfx/en/components/grids_templates/sorting.md

     )
 );

-// Defining our custom theme with the global light schema
+// Defining our custom theme with the custom schema
 $custom-theme: igx-grid-theme(
   $palette: $light-palette,
   $schema: $my-custom-schema